dadi/api/README.md

 It is built on Node.JS and MongoDB, using latest stable versions.

+Serama has built in support for oAuth2, can connect to multiple databases out of the box, supports static endpoints, has a caching layer and can be run in a clustered configuration.

 Serama is part of the Bantam toolkit, a modern development stack built for performance and scale.

+## Requirements

+* Node.js (latest)
+* MongoDB (latest)

 ## Setup and Installation